heroku-examples/heroku-agentforce-tutorial/README.md

 | Python | [GitHub Repository](https://github.com/heroku-examples/heroku-agentforce-tutorial-python/tree/heroku-integration-pilot)
 | Java | [GitHub Repository](https://github.com/heroku-examples/heroku-agentforce-tutorial-java/tree/heroku-integration-pilot)

-Step 2 - Importing your Heorku App into a Salesforce org
+Step 2 - Importing your Heroku App into a Salesforce org
 --------------------------------------------------------

 > 💡 **Salesforce Org Requirements:**<br/>Ensure you have access to Agentforce in your org by searching for `Agents` in the `Setup` menu.
 If not, you can create a temporary org by logging into Trailhead and creating a Playground per the instructions [at the top of this module](https://trailhead.salesforce.com/content/learn/projects/quick-start-explore-the-coral-cloud-sample-app/deploy-the-coral-cloud-sample-app) (you do not need to complete the module).
 Once you have access to the org, locate `Einstein Setup` under the `Setup` menu and enable Einstein, which will also enable Agentforce.